How to Get Your Conviction Vacated Under AB 256

 Anyone convicted or sentenced after the Racial Justice Act of 2020 was signed may file a petition to have their conviction vacated immediately.
 However, for retroactive relief, the following timeline must be followed:

-To find out when you may be able to file a petition to vacate your conviction, you should contact the AB 256 attorneys at Spolin & Dukes P.C. at (866) 716-2805.
+To find out when you may be able to file a petition to vacate your conviction, you should contact SPCRC's Recommended California Lawyers.

 Why You Need an AB 256 Lawyer on Your Side

 The Petition to Vacate a Conviction process under AB 256 will be complex.
-The law is still evolving, so it’s important to work with an award-winning post-conviction attorney like Aaron Spolin, who will fight to get you relief.
+The law is still evolving, so it's important to work with an award-winning post-conviction attorney who will fight to get you relief.

 With the best AB 256 lawyer on your side, you can:

-The legal team at Spolin & Dukes P.C. has had great success winning post-conviction relief for many clients.
-Call us at (866) 716-2805 or reach out online to learn how we can help with your AB 256 case.
+Top appellate legal teams have had great success winning post-conviction relief for many clients.
+Contact SPCRC's Recommended California Lawyers to learn how experienced attorneys can help with your AB 256 case.